stuartellis/stuartellis-site-hugo/content/articles/java-notes.md

 Each _Java Virtual Machine_ runs compiled binary Java _bytecode_.
 This bytecode is platform-independent.

 The bytecode is enclosed in _.class_ files. _Java ARchive (JAR)_ files enable you to ship many class files in a single package.
+A JAR is a ZIP file archive that should contain a directory named _META-INF_, and inside that a manifest file, which will be named _MANIFEST.MF_.
+The manifest file provides data about the files that are contained in the JAR.

 The JVM does not find classes itself.
 Instead, _Java Class Loaders_ look for the appropriate class file when the class is first used.
-By default, a JVM will use three class loaders: the _boot class loader_ (for core libraries supplied with the JVM), the _extension class loader_ (for libraries in the extensions directory), and a _system class loader_ , which looks on the _classpath_, a list of directories and JARs.
+By default, a JVM will use three class loaders: the _boot class loader_ (for core libraries that are supplied with the JVM), the _extension class loader_ (for libraries in the extensions directory), and a _system class loader_, which looks on the _classpath_, a list of directories and JARs.
 A classpath can specify any combination of directories, paths to individual JARs, and paths with wildcards to load multiple JARs.
 Web application servers use additional class loaders.
 The _boot class loader_ is written in platform-specific native code, and all other class loaders are written in Java.

 _Agents_ are plugins for the JVM.
 For example, _JRebel_ is an agent that enables hot-code reloading.

-## Packaging Java Code

-Java compiled classes are packed into _Java ARchive (JAR)_ files.
-A JAR is a ZIP file archive that should contain a directory named _META-INF_, and inside that a file named _MANIFEST.MF_.

-The Java runtime loads classes from JAR files.
-Java automatically reads JAR files in the directories that are specified by the CLASSPATH environment variable.

-## Monitoring and Debugging
+# Monitoring and Debugging

 Java Virtual Machines accept connections from debuggers, which may either be on the same system, or connecting from a remote system.
 The OpenJDK includes _jdb_, a command-line debugger, and IDEs for Java include graphical debuggers.